Whitelisted1/DIY-Assistant/README.md

-# Helpful-Assistant
+# DIY-Assistant
- Allows LLMs to assist you with various tasks, all while being open-source!
+ Make your own assistant through the use of LLMs